 Índice de contenidos

-The Caminito del Rey is located in Los Gaitanes gorge, in a beautiful natural setting.
+The Caminito del Rey is located in Los Gaitanes gorge in a beautiful natural setting.
 The Caminito del Rey is an aerial path built on the walls of this gorge.

 The works began in 1901 and ended in 1905.
 To inaugurate this work of the early twentieth century, King Alfonso XIII in 1921 crossed the road.
-From that moment people began to call this road the “Caminito del Rey”, name that remains almost a century later.
+From that moment on, people began to call this road the “Caminito del Rey”, a name that remains almost a century later.

 When to go to Caminito del Rey

-El Caminito del Rey is located in Málaga.
-So our recommendation is that you do not do it in the summer.
+El Caminito del Rey is located in Málaga so our recommendation is that you do not do it in the summer.

 Also, try to go in the low season.
 It’s when it will be easier to find tickets.

 There are parts of the road that give more vertigo than others.
-In some parts you are about 100 meters walking along the footbridge that is on the wall of the gorge.
+In some parts, you are about 100 meters walking along the footbridge that is on the wall of the gorge.